touk97/ZZ-Production-Analysis-at-13-TeV-/README.md

 $$ Z = \sqrt{2(s+b) \cdot ln\left( 1 + \frac{s}{b} \right) - s} $$

 where s and b are the total signal and background processes in the selected phase space respectively.
-An example of a study on the kinematic variable $E^{miss} / H_T $ is given below:
+An example of a study on the kinematic variable $E^{miss}/H_T$ is given below:

 ![MetOHT](./figures/sr_nocut/metoht_SR_nocut.png)